alexandre-joliet/FEM-product-preview-card-component/README.md

 Usage of <picture> and its utility to set up multiple content depending of the size of the viewer.

+Learned a bit more about the size units we can use in CSS.

+Transition and hovering as well.

 ### Continued development

 I have not yet started to learn the specificities of mobile first development (will come later in my path) but discovering it bit by bit!